skyrunner360/discord-music-bot/README.md

-# Discord Music bot
+# A discord Music Bot in Javascript

-A simple discord bot that helps you manage your server by providing useful commands like playing music or deleting text messages.
+A discord bot that plays music on your discord server.

-You can find the tutorial about building a discord music bot [here](https://gabrieltanner.org/blog/dicord-music-bot).

 ## Table of content